janderie/Lab-Page/content/_index.md

       text: |
         <br>

          Professor Anderies' Lab group's current research interests focus on robust management and robust institutional design for coupled social-ecological systems.
-He studies a range of archaeological, historical, and present-day examples of social-ecological systems using multiple methods including human subject experiments, qualitative case-study analysis, and formal mathematical modeling to analyze how ecological, behavioral, social, and institutional factors generate vulnerability and/or enhance resilience and robustness in social-ecological systems.
 Other areas of interest include economic growth, demographics, migration, environmental justice, and inequality.
 This is the latest.

     design:
       background: